-Antispasmodics: These can relax the muscles of the bowel and provide relief.
-Examples include dicyclomine (Bentyl) and hyoscyamine (Levsin) in the United States and otilonium bromide or pinaverium bromide available in Latin America and some countries in Europe and Asia and a combination of pinaverium bromide with simethicone (Alevian Duo) in some Latin America countries.
+Antispasmodics: These medications relax the bowel muscles, providing relief.
+Examples include dicyclomine (Bentyl) and hyoscyamine (Levsin) in the United States, otilonium bromide or pinaverium bromide available in Latin America and some European and Asian countries, and a combination of pinaverium bromide with simethicone (Alevian Duo) in some Latin American countries.

-Probiotics: These dietary supplements contain live bacteria that help balance out the existing bacteria of the intestines.
-Some that include a relatively low level of probiotic bacteria are available over the counter or in yogurt varieties.
-Other options include Bifidobacterium infantis 35624 for individuals with irritable bowel syndrome (IBS) in general, and Bifidobacterium animalis DN-0173 10 for patients with IBS with constipation (IBS-C).
+Probiotics: Dietary supplements containing live bacteria can help rebalance intestinal bacteria.
+Some over-the-counter options or yogurt varieties contain a relatively low level of probiotic bacteria.
+Bifidobacterium infantis 35624 is recommended for individuals with irritable bowel syndrome (IBS) in general, and Bifidobacterium animalis DN-0173 10 is recommended for patients with IBS with constipation (IBS-C).

-Rifaximin: This antibiotic is only slightly absorbed and can be used for short periods of time.
-Usually it is used (off-label) to lessen bloating in people with IBS whose symptoms do not include constipation, or in those with small intestinal bacterial overgrowth.
+Rifaximin: This antibiotic is minimally absorbed and can be used for short durations.
+It is sometimes used off-label to alleviate bloating in individuals with IBS whose symptoms do not include constipation, or in those with small intestinal bacterial overgrowth.

-Prokinetics: These are medications that improve the time it takes for food to travel through the digestive tract.
+Prokinetics: These medications improve the transit time of food through the digestive tract.
 Some prokinetics have been shown to alleviate bloating.
-The suitability of these therapies and their availability vary depending on a person’s age, health and other considerations must be taken into account for these therapies and availabilities vary from country to country.
+The suitability of these therapies and their availability vary depending on a person’s age, health, and other considerations, and they may differ from country to country.

-Antidepressants: These drugs affect receptors in the gut and in the brain.
-Given in lower dosages than what is used to treat depression, they have been shown to help alleviate bloating and distension.
-For example, citalopram (Celexa), an SSRI (selective serotonin reuptake inhibitor), has been shown to help improve bloating in individuals with IBS.
-Amitryptiline (Elavil), a tricyclic antidepressant, is commonly used to treat pain and discomfort, as well as diarrhea, and may be helpful for bloating.
+Antidepressants: These medications impact receptors in the gut and the brain.
+When administered at lower doses than those used for treating depression, they have been found to help relieve bloating and distension.
+For instance, citalopram (Celexa), an SSRI (selective serotonin reuptake inhibitor), has been shown to improve bloating in individuals with IBS.
+Amitriptyline (Elavil), a tricyclic antidepressant, is commonly used to manage pain, discomfort, and diarrhea, and may be beneficial for bloating.

-Other options: Medications that increase fluid content in stools, lubiprostone (Amitiza) or linaclotide (Linzess) for example, may also be used.
+Other options: Medications that increase fluid content in stools, such as lubiprostone (Amitiza) or linaclotide (Linzess), may also be used.
 Psychological therapies: Treatments like hypnotherapy and cognitive-behavioral therapy can be valuable in managing symptoms and mood.